bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 12, 2005

-Unlike many of my scrambles so far this year, Mount Bell I didn't create havoc with snow, rain or thunderstorms.
-Nor was I turned back because of a slow party as in my attempt via Taylor Lake five years ago.
-In short, there was nothing to stop me from summiting.
-For this scramble, I linked up with Andrew Nugara from the RMB forum.
-This would be my first successful summit with him.
+Unlike many of my scrambles so far this year, I wasn't forced to turn back on Mount Bell due to snow, rain or thunderstorms.
+Nor did I turn around because of a slow party as in my attempt up Bell via Taylor Lake five years ago.
+This time, I was accompanied by a fast partner, Andrew Nugara from the RMB forum.
+In short, there was nothing to stop me – or us – from summiting.

-The hike to Boom Lake was monotonous, but Andrew and I passed the time with talk and eventually arrived at the lake.
-A short, rough trail along the shore led us to the boulder pile.
-From there, we climbed up a steep gully until we reached the treeline.
-We climbed a bit higher than we should have, so when we traversed to the col we had to drop down.
+Our hike to Boom Lake was monotonous, but Andrew and I passed the time chatting, and eventually we arrived at the lake.
+We followed a short, rough trail along the shore to a boulder pile.
+After clambering over the rocks, we climbed a steep gully to the treeline and continued up the open slope.
+But we missed the col and ended up climbing a bit above it and to the right.
+We quickly corrected the error, dropping down and traversing left to reach the col. We were back on track.

 Andrew proved to be great company.
 We both enjoyed making side trips to explore interesting features and snap photos.
-Near the summit we clambered down to the base of a huge cornice that had peeled away from the mountain just to explore it.
+Near the summit, for instance, we clambered down to explore the base of a huge cornice that was peeling from the mountain.

 We reached the summit without incident.
-It was cool and windy, but comfortable enough for an extended stay, so we could study the surrounding peaks before turning back.
+It was cool and windy, but comfortable enough for an extended stay, so we studied the surrounding peaks before turning back.

 Boom Lake